 - Continue making advances in the diagnosis, management and treatment of cerebral palsy.

-Our philosophy at the Cerebral Palsy Center at St. Louis Children’s Hospital is that every child deserves the chance to grow up to become independent, and we are committed to helping children with CP live as independently as possible.
+Our philosophy at the Cerebral Palsy Center at St. Louis Children’s Hospital is that every child deserves the chance to grow up to become independent, and we are committed to helping children with cerebral palsy live as independently as possible.

 Encouraging mobility: Equally important to an independent lifestyle is mobility.
 Being able to move without the help of others is the ideal.
 Physical fitness is critical to promote mobility and help prevent side effects such as chronic pain, fractures, scoliosis, or hip dislocation.
-In addition to traditional therapy, the CP Center has developed a unique sports and rehabilitation program for children with CP.
+In addition to traditional therapy, the Cerebral Palsy Center has developed a unique sports and rehabilitation program for children with cerebral palsy.
 We believe that sports like basketball, swimming, dance, and martial arts can improve fine motor skills, muscle stiffness, and coordination, while at the same time stimulating life- long interest in physical activity.